gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

  BITS: | 8  |    8     |   8    |  8   |   8    |  8   |
        |____|__________|________|______|________|______|
 ```
+The acknowledgment gives reception certainty only when a packet transmission occurs directly without the intermediation of routers or switches.
+When a packet needs to traverse a network the acknowledgment is generally sent by the nearest router or switch, although does not necessarily mean that the packet is received by its recipient.

 #### Local mode
 Depending on header's `MODE` bit packets can contain basic or extended support to identification.
 Local mode required by header's `MODE` bit low supports connectivity for up to 254 devices.
 In the graph below is represented the simplest local mode packet format sending `@` (decimal 64) to device `12`: